jcrist/msgspec/docs/source/supported-types.rst

     123

 If ``strict=False`` is specified, string values may also be coerced to integers, following the same restrictions as above.
+Likewise floats that have an exact integer representation (i.e. no decimal component) may also be coerced as integers.
 See :ref:`strict-vs-lax` for more information.

 .. code-block:: python

    >>> msgspec.json.decode(b'"123"', type=int, strict=False)
+   123

+   >>> msgspec.json.decode(b'123.0', type=int, strict=False)
    123